-This project received funding from the European Commission Horizon 2020 programme under the grant agreement number 885026
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 864724).

 TRANSNATIONAL seeks to explain the intensity of polarisation on immigration, Europe, and climate change.
 It will combine insights from political cleavage theory with those on identity theory and social networks to examine transnational polarisation through surveys, natural experiments, and interviews.
-The research is funded by a five-year advanced ERC grant to Liesbet Hooghe which starts in January 2021.
 The project leaders are Liesbet Hooghe and Gary Marks.

 Perhaps the most pressing challenge facing Western democracies is to come to grips with a profound shift in the structure of political conflict.
 Alongside the left-right divide over the role of the state in the economy, new issues related to the nation, self-rule, and multi-culturalism have come strongly onto the agenda.
 One side embraces open societies, cultural diversity, and international governance; the other considers these as a threat to their national community and their way of life.
 We describe this as a transnational divide and believe that it signifies a critical juncture in the political development of Europe no less decisive than the previous junctures that Lipset and Rokkan detect in their classic 1967 article.